nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * End date
 * Cancelled dates

-TAB helps to prevent scheduling mistakes like having two lessons at the same time by ensuring that lessons never overlap.
+TAB has features to help to prevent scheduling mistakes.
+For example, we help you avoid mistakes scheduling two lessons at the same slots by ensuring that lessons never overlap.
-Additionally, we will provide a notice if you schedule a lesson outside the usual 0800-2200 hours, just to confirm that it was indeed intentional.
+Additionally, we help to avoid accidentally scheduling lessons outside working hours.

+In the future, we intend to add some nice-to-have features that will allow you to customise your working hours, as well as specify minimum/maximum lesson durations so that accidents like mistyping a 10-minute lesson won't happen.
+Additionally, we will allow you to toggle these checks on and off, just in case you don't want them.
+Do look forward to these features!

 <div markdown="block" class="alert alert-info">
 **:information_source: Note:**<br>